 My son is a huge science buff.
 So naturally when I mentioned this density and buoyancy experiment (or demonstration) his interest was piqued.
 Why do diet soft drinks float and regular soft drinks sink?
-If both cans are the same size and have the same amount of liquid… shouldn’t they also be equal with their buoyancy?
-Ah, but of course there is one small factor… density!
+If both cans are the same size and have the same amount of liquid… Shouldn’t they also be equal with their buoyancy?
+Ah, but of course there is one small factor… Density!

 Once I convince students that I didn’t do anything to the cans or that it’s not magic, we begin exploring it together.
 What is different then?
 We work through my density science tabbed booklet and explore the investigation together.
 Then we discuss – is there anything else that may affect it?
 What about using salt water?
 Does the temperature of the water matter?
 What if we dump out just a little tiny bit of the diet?

 Ultimately, we end up discovering that really, it’s the density difference in the two cans that creates a difference in the buoyancy.
 In regular soft drinks, there is more sugar packed into the same space as a diet.
-The diet uses an artificial sugar.
-It takes less artificial sugars to create the same taste as regular sugar, so less is needed.
+The diet uses artificial sugar.
+It takes less artificial sugars to create the same taste like regular sugar, so less is needed.
 That means in the diet, there is less matter packed into the same space – and it floats!